 If the trip does go ahead (ie none of the above apply) and you are unable to attend the trip for any personal reasons, even related to covid-19 (ie your own country changes its travel/quarantine policy, you contract the virus, etc), there is unfortunately no refund.
 The trip needs to be canceled by us, if we believe it can not run in accordance with our high standards of quality.

 Should you still need to cancel for any reason once you have signed up, we will offer your spot to the first person(s) on the waiting list.
 If we are able to fill your spot, we will refund all payments made, minus processing fees.
 Having said that, do note that there is no guarantee we will be able to fill up your spot.
 For this reason, again, it is a good idea to get solid trip insurance when you first sign up.

 Arriving late or leaving a trip in progress will not result in a refund, and no refunds will be made for any unused portion of the trip.

 TRAVEL MEDICAL INSURANCE – MANDATORY

-This is requirement to join a World Vegan Travel trip.
-We need to know you are covered for any medical situation, including evacuation, in case of emergency.
+This is both a World Vegan Travel requirement.
 You will need to provide a policy and emergency contact number in order to join the trip.
 This can be done just prior to the trip’s date.

 Trip Insurance (ie. covering your flight tickets, luggage, etc.) is definitely recommended as well, but not mandatory.